Judd Apatow on His Legacy, Feminism, and Why Republicans Make for Bad TV

 I have nothing on the horizon.

 And you feel okay about that?
-Or is that anxiety inducing?
+Or is that anxiety-inducing?

 It’s both.
 There’s a part of me that thinks if I went 15 years between movies, it doesn’t matter.
 Who’s it for?
 Is it for me?
 Is it for the audience?
 Is it to just stay in the game?
 I’m trying to just relax and see if something comes to me.
 Your work is always going to be terrible if you make a movie just because it’s been a while.
 And I have such a good time helping other people with their ideas, that sometimes I think it doesn’t matter if I write or direct, as long as I’m involved in projects I like.
 I have plenty to keep me engaged.

-I read somewhere that you and Owen Wilson once took a cross-country road-trip in order to work on a screenplay.
+I read somewhere that you and Owen Wilson once took a cross-country road trip in order to work on a screenplay.
 I’ve never heard you talk about that.
 Were you guys just doing a Kerouac?

 That was very early in Owen’s career, right after Bottle Rocket.
 I hadn’t even directed anything yet.
-Here’s what the script was: It was about a guy who gets in a drunk driving accident and as part of his sentence is forced to go to 20 Alcoholics Anonymous meetings.
+Here’s what the script was: It was about a guy who gets in a drunk-driving accident and as part of his sentence is forced to go to 20 Alcoholics Anonymous meetings.
 Owen was going to play that guy, and in the script he meets an older gentleman played by Rip Torn, who convinces Owen that he is an alcoholic.
-Owen thinks he’s just a guy who one time got in a drunk driving accident.
+Owen thinks he’s just a guy who one time got in a drunk-driving accident.

 Sounds funny.